 If two waves superpose and coincide in amplitude, frequency and wavelength, but run in opposite direction, a so-called standing wave occurs.
 In a standing wave, the spatial image does not travel any further.
 Locations at which the amplitude is maximum (antinodes) and locations with amplitude minimum or equal to zero (nodes) remain in a constant position.

 Standing waves can occur with the reflection on a thinner or a denser medium.
 A standing wave occurs most frequently when a plane wave superposes with itself after a reflection.

 When a wave strikes the boundary of its medium onto another medium, it is completely or partially reflected.
 This process is called reflection.
-The law for reflection is as follows:
+The law of reflection is as follows:

 angle of incidence = angle of reflection